 com.intellij.toolWindow extension point.
 The extension point attributes specify all the data which is necessary to display the tool window button:

-idof the tool window - corresponds to the text displayed on the tool window button.
+idattribute (required) of the tool window which corresponds to the text displayed on the tool window button.
 To provide a localized text, specify matching

 toolwindow.stripe.[id]message key (escape spaces with

-_) in your message bundle (code insight supported in 2020.3 and later).
+_) in the resource bundle (code insight supported in 2020.3 and later).

 anchor, meaning the side of the screen on which the tool window is displayed ("left" (default), "right" or "bottom")